shenanigans/node-doczar/README.md

 If you're writing an overloaded function with multiple signatures or need to document special permutations of optional arguments, `@signature` is there for you.
 It redefines the return value and argument signature and documents the signature separately.

+When you create a `@signature` with an Inner Declaration, the scope rules for Functions and `@argument` Components apply.
 ```c
 /**     @property/Function writeBuffer
     Interprets the contents of a Buffer as UTF-8